photoprism/photoprism/README.md

 All you need is a Web browser and [Docker](https://store.docker.com/search?type=edition&offering=community) to run the server.
 It is available for Mac, Linux and Windows.
 Note that we just started working on the UI and features are neither complete nor stable.
+Leave your email to get a [release notification](https://goo.gl/forms/KBPVGl9PCsOKrAv33).

 ## Why this has to be free software